Polloney™ is a delicious mix of fresh local bee pollen suspended in our raw honey.

 We collect the pollen at the end of each day then carefully mix it with pure, coarse filtered, unpasteurised, Cheshire spring honey.
-To ensure the pollen remains suspended in the fine crystal structure of the honey, Polloney should be stored in a fridge or cool larder or it can be returned to an even mix by stirring.

 The pollen pellets that can be seen through the jar are all different colours and flavours depending on which flowers the bees have collected from.

 Bee pollen contains trace amounts of minerals and vitamins and is also very high in protein and carbohydrates.
 Like raw, untreated honey, it offers powerful antioxidant effects and is said to enhance energy and improve athletic performance.